nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Examples:
 * `list all` <br>
   `done 2` <br>
-   Mark the 2nd task in DoMePlease as completed.
+   Mark the 2nd task in sTask as completed.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>3.12 Change location of the data storage file: `save` </b><br>
 >Moves the data storage file to the specified location if possible. <br>